volodymyrhudyma/blog/content/blog/exclamation-mark-operator-in-typescript.md

 };
 ```

-## When It Is Not Useful?
+## When Is It Not Useful?

-Basically, by using this operator, you say to the TypeScript: "I know better than you and I take all responsibility for it", therefore now you have way more responsibility for your code.
+Basically, by using this operator, you're saying to TypeScript: "**I know better than you and I'll take responsibility for it**", so now you have much more responsibility for your code.

-If for any reason, your assertion would not be true, the run-time error will happen.
+If for some reason your assertion is not true, the runtime error will occur.

-That's the reason using it is not the best idea for 99% of the cases.
+That's why 99% of the time it's not the best idea to use it.

-So, think twice before using it.
+It is much safer to handle these cases in the code by making some additional checks.

 ## Summary

 **Non-Null Assertion Operator** forces the compiler to ignore **undefined** or **null** types.

-Developers need to be extremely careful when using it, since a misuse leads to a run-time errors we are responsible for and that could be prevented by the TypeScript
+Developers must be extremely careful when using it, as misuse will result in a runtime error, which could be prevented by the TypeScript.

-However, in some special cases it makes your code a little less verbose and allows to skip writing some additional if checks.
+However, in some special cases, it makes your code a little less lengthy and allows you to skip writing some extra if checks.